pslucas0212/AWS-Security-and-Compliance/README.md

   - The principle of least privilege involves giving a user the minimum access required to get the job done.
     - Create access keys for an IAM user that needs access to the AWS CLI.
 The AWS Command Line Interface (CLI) allows you to access resources in your AWS account through a terminal or command window.
 Access keys are needed when using the CLI and can be generated using IAM.

-  - Groups.
-A group is a collection of IAM users that helps you apply common access controls to all group members.
+***Groups** A group is a collection of IAM users that helps you apply common access controls to all group members.
     - Administrators perform administrative tasks such as creating new users.
     - Developers use compute and database services to build applications.
     - Analysts run budget and usage reports.